eeshaemaan/Walmart-Near-Real-Time-Data-Warehouse/README.md

 ## How to Run

 1. Run `DWBI_Proj.sql` in MySQL
-2. Configure DB credentials in Python
+2. Configure database credentials in the Python script
-3. Run Hybrid Join script
+3. Run the Hybrid Join ETL script
-4. Execute OLAP queries
+4. Execute OLAP queries on the populated Data Warehouse

 ---